 At Berkeley, our research and teaching agenda has evolved into five primary areas, with many overlaps, which we consider to be foundational: regenerative medicine and therapeutic engineering, biomaterials and nanotechnology, instrumentation, computational biology and bioinformatics, systems and synthetic biology.
 Our principal focus is on a broad strategy of translational bioengineering, describing our interest and emphasis on translation of developments from our laboratories into the clinic, into new companies, and into industry.

-The Department of Bioengineering at UC Berkeley grants the Bachelor of Science degree in bioengineering, and jointly grants the Ph.D. and Master’s of Translational Medicine degrees in bioengineering with the University of California, San Francisco medical school.
+The Department of Bioengineering at UC Berkeley grants the Bachelor of Science and Master of Engineering degrees in bioengineering, and jointly grants the Ph.D. in bioengineering and Master of Translational Medicine degrees with the University of California, San Francisco.

 Established in 1998, the Department of Bioengineering at UC Berkeley draws on the talents of a diverse group of outstanding faculty, and upon the long history of interdisciplinary bioengineering research at UC Berkeley.
 Prior to 1998, undergraduate education flourished as an emphasis in the Engineering Science Program.
 BioE graduate education was formalized here in 1983 with the founding of the UC Berkeley – UCSF Graduate Group in Bioengineering, which continues to administer our graduate program.